Ivo-Balbaert/The_Way_to_Jai/book/03A_Compiling_and_running_your_first_program.md

 **Hello, sailor from Jai!**
 Running linker: /home/ivo/jai//bin/lld-linux ...
 ...
-This is just a nice trick, and by no means a commonly used way of doing things.
+This is just a nice trick, and not a common used way of doing things.

 > Jai uses a lot of directives and we'll discuss them in several coming chapters.
 You could consider them as special instructions for the compiler.
 They all start with the **#** character.